liv-ac-uk/comp122/labs/variables/README.md

 ## Declaring Variables

-Despite being an incredibly important saying, we unsurprisingly wish our programs to be able to do more than say Hello!
+Despite being an incredibly important saying, in general we wish our programs to be able to do more than say hello!

 At the right we can see a simple program which we will use to calculate the difference in two weights, go ahead and compile it using